mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Most often, unacceptable centralization is indicated when a proposal has one or more of the following damaging effects (or the potential for them):

 * _Power Imbalance_: When a third party has unavoidable access to communications, the informational and positional advantages gained allow observation of behavior (the "panopticon effect") and shaping or even denial of behavior (the "chokepoint effect") {{INTERMEDIARY-INFLUENCE}} -- capabilities that those parties (or the states that have authority over them) can use for coercive ends {{INTERDEPENDENCE}} or even to disrupt society itself.
-Just as good governance of states requires separation of powers {{FEDERALIST-51}}, so too does good governance of the Internet require that power not be concentrated in one place without appropriate checks and balances.
+Just as good governance of states requires separation of powers {{FEDERALIST-51}}, so too does good governance of the Internet require that power not be consolidated in one place without appropriate checks and balances.

 * _Limits on Innovation_: Centralization can preclude the possibility of "permissionless innovation" -- the ability to deploy new, unforeseen applications without requiring coordination with parties other than those you are communicating with.